alwaysyash03/alwaysyash03/README.md

-👋 Hi, I'm Yash Kumar!

-I’m a BTech Computer Science student (2023–2027) with a passion for AI, machine learning, web development, and robotics.
+Hiii, I’m Yash Kumar, a BTech Computer Science student.
+I’m interested in AI, machine learning, web development, and robotics.

-💬 I'm deeply passionate about:
-- Speaking on *leadership* and *personal growth*
-- Delivering *motivational talks* that inspire others to take charge of their future
-- Empowering individuals to find their voice and *speak with confidence*

-💻 On the tech side, I’m actively involved in:
-- AI and machine learning projects
-- Web development with Python, Django, HTML, and CSS
-- Robotics and autonomous technology
-- Conferences, hackathons, and competitions

-🌱 I’m currently learning *German* and exploring new technologies to broaden my skills in the ever-evolving tech landscape.
-I also dream of interning at *BMW in Germany* and continuing my journey in leadership development and technology.

-⚡️ When I'm not coding, you'll find me reading, learning about ongoing innovations in tech.

-Feel free to reach out to collaborate on exciting projects or just have a chat!

-📫 *How to reach me*: alwaysyash03@gmail.com
+I also enjoy public speaking, especially on leadership, confidence, and personal growth, and I like motivating people to work towards their goals.

+I work on AI/ML projects, build web applications using Python, Django, HTML, and CSS, and actively participate in hackathons, conferences, and tech events.
+I’m currently learning German and aim to intern at BMW in Germany in the future.

+Outside tech, I enjoy reading and staying updated with new innovations.

+📩 Contact: alwaysyash03@gmail.com